Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

-Kyle Lowry will hope to make a difference for the Miami Heat at 1:00 PM on Sunday versus the New York Knicks in the 2023 NBA Playoffs.
+The Miami Heat, Kyle Lowry included, square off versus the New York Knicks at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.

-Below we will break down Lowry's stats and trends, helping you make good predictions on prop bets.
+In this article, we look at Lowry's available prop bets, providing stats to help you figure out the best wagers to make.

 Kyle Lowry Prop Bets vs. the Knicks